JiaoyiZhang/CARMI/README.md

 ## File structure

 - src
-    - weightInitializer.h (Initialize the weight parameters of the network)
-    - rmi.h (The realization of the main algorithm of RMI model)
+    - learnedIndex.h (The realization of the main algorithm of RMI model)
-    - optimizer.h
-    - net.h (The class of the net)
+    - nn.h (The class of the net)
     - main.cpp
-    - loss.h
-    - layer.h
 - cpp-btree (The dependency)
 - README.md
 - CMakeLists.txt